 John Bodrozic | HomeZada

-Your roof is one of the most essential elements of your home to prepare for a hurricane.
-This is because high winds are the leading cause of damage during a storm, and roofs are more vulnerable to wind damage than any other part of a house.
+Protecting your home from a hurricane often comes down to how well you protect your roof.
+This is because high winds are the leading cause of damage during a storm, and roofs are far more vulnerable to wind damage than any other part of a house.
 If your roof goes, the structural integrity of your entire home is at risk.
-Prepare your roof for a hurricane with these projects:
+Take the steps below to better prepare your roof for a hurricane:

 Without reinforcement, hurricane winds can tear your soffits away.
 Luckily, preparing your soffits for a hurricane is simple and inexpensive.
 Just apply polyurethane sealant (easy to find at Home Depot or any other hardware store) along the soffit channel and in the spaces where the fascia material meets the wall channel.

-A major aspect of roof protection is ensuring that your shingles are strongly secured.
+A key part of protecting your home’s roof is securing your shingles.
 Inspect your roof and use quick-drying roofing cement to re-adhere any loose shingles.
 Apply four daubs (about one inch across) of the cement to the underside of each shingle.
 Focus on shingles near the edge of the roof and near gable ends.

 Alexander Ruggie | 911 Restoration